cmustudent/tswd-portfolio-templates/README.md

 Looking for more?
 A nice Markdown guide [can be found here](https://www.markdownguide.org/cheat-sheet/)

-### References
+## References

-List any references you used here.
+_List any references you used here._

-### AI acknowledgements
+## AI acknowledgements

-If you used AI to help you complete this assignment (within the parameters of the instruction guidelines), detail your use of AI for this assignment here.
+_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._